behoyh/codelabs-docker/README.md

 # codelabs-docker

 Google Codelabs for the Nat-ted and Firewalled man.
-Technaical documention using Markdown for your internal team, BYOCO (Bring YOur Own Container Orchestration)
+Technaical documention using Markdown for your internal team, BYOCO (Bring YOur Own Container Orchestration).
 Dockerize all the things!
 See [this](https://beshoyhanna.com/posts/BZf9BgGStHqUzavaWdtD) for motivation behind this repo.

 ## Build